The Israel-Hezbollah ceasefire quiets one front but Gaza sees no end to war

 Palestinians had hoped that any ceasefire deal with Hezbollah would include a truce in Gaza as well.
 The families of people kidnapped when Hamas-led militants stormed southern Israel in October 2023, meanwhile, wanted part of the agreement to include returning their loved ones.
 Instead, the ceasefire was confined only to the fighting in Lebanon.

-“We feel this is a missed opportunity to tie in the hostages in this agreement that was signed today,” said Rubi Chen, whose son, Itay Chen, was taken hostage from an Israeli military base.
+“We feel this is a missed opportunity to tie in the hostages in this agreement that was signed today,” said Ruby Chen, whose son, Itay Chen, was taken hostage from an Israeli military base and has been declared dead.

 As much as they were intertwined, the two wars have been very different.
 In Lebanon, Israel said its aim was to drive Hezbollah back from the countries' shared border and end the militant group's barrages into northern Israel.
 The ceasefire that took effect Wednesday is intended to do that.

-Note: This story has been updated to correct the spelling of Ruby Chen's first name.